Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 This section will start from a new page.

-(a) Animal and clinical studies: Investigations using experimental animals must state in the Materials and Methods section that the research was conducted in accordance with the internationally accepted principles for laboratory animal use and care as recommended by the competent authority (e.g. Office of Committee for the Purpose of Control and Supervision of Experiments on Animal (CPCSEA), Govt. of India) along with Approval No. and Registration No. of approving authority.
-The Editors will reject papers if there is any doubt about the suitability of the animal procedures used.
+(a) Animal and clinical studies: Investigations using experimental animals must state in the Materials and Methods section that the research was conducted in accordance with the internationally accepted principles for laboratory animal use and care as recommended by the competent authority [e.g. Office of Committee for the Purpose of Control and Supervision of Experiments on Animal (CPCSEA), Govt. of India] along with Approval No. and Registration No. of approving authority.
+The editor may reject papers if there is any doubt about the suitability of the animal used.

 (b) Biodiversity rights: Each country has its own rights on its biodiversity.
 Consequently, for studying plants one needs to follow the international, national and institutional rules concerning the biodiversity rights.
 The author(s) must state that they have not breached any Acts or Rules pertains to Biodiversity rights of any country or state.